iSCInc/pandora/DESIGN.md

  2. Provide an archetype API that can be used for other services.
  3. Provide a foundation upon which to expand the service and API to support mobile apps and partners.
+ 4. Improve our infrastructure for building and deploying services.

 ## Nouns